• Two-Time NFCA Midwest Region Coaching Staff of the Year (2013 & 2014)

 Miller Making Case as Program's Best Hitting Coach

-Miller Excels as Husker Catching Instructor
+Miller Also Excels as Nebraska's Catching Instructor

 In addition to directing the Husker offense, Diane Miller tutors Nebraska's catchers.
 Her work with the Husker catchers has been just as impressive as what she has accomplished as Nebraska's hitting coach.